Arcata, California: Media

 The Eureka Times-Standard is the only major regional daily publication covering Arcata.
 The Arcata Eye was a former weekly newspaper covering Arcata and Blue Lake until it merged with the McKinleyville Press newspaper in 2013 to become the Mad River Union.
 The Northcoast Environmental Center, located in Arcata, has published Econews as a monthly journal since 1971.
-CPH produces a weekly student-run paper titled The Lumberjack, a student-run, general-interest magazine, the Osprey, published once a semester, and El Leñador, Humboldt State's first bilingual, student-run newspaper.
+CPH produces a weekly student-run paper titled The Lumberjack, a student-run, general-interest magazine, the Osprey, published once a semester, and El Leñador, Cal Poly Humboldt's first bilingual, student-run newspaper.
 Arcata is also home to CPH's student-run radio station, KRFH 105.1 FM, which is notable for being one of a select few freeform radio stations still on the air today.
 The town has a number of small 'zines and blogs that cover a variety of local issues, including youth culture and homelessness.

 Transportation

 Roads

 U.S. Route 101 extends north and south and bisects the city.
 The downtown has several overcrossings; Arcata is considered a fairly walkable community.
 State Route 299 connects to U.S. Route 101 at the northern end of Arcata.
 SR 299 begins at this point and extends easterly towards Weaverville, Redding, Alturas, and Nevada.
-SR 255 Connects to U.S. Route 101 at the southern end of Arcata on Samoa Blvd. and to the west of US-101 passes through Manila.
+SR 255 connects to U.S. Route 101 at the southern end of Arcata on Samoa Blvd. and to the west of US-101 passes through Manila.
 Bridge access (left at first controlled intersection) leads to Eureka through Woodley island and Tuluwat island (using three bridges) ending on 4th (south 101) and 5th (north 101) streets in Eureka, CA. Used as an alternate route to the US-101, its speed limit is 55 mi/h though, unlike the speed on Highway 101 – which from the Bayside cutoff to Gallagher lane north 101 and x street south 101 is 50 mi/h due to a safety corridor.

 The highways connecting Arcata to areas outside Humboldt County include long segments of winding two-lane road traversing remote mountains and river canyons, portions of which may close after extensive rain and wind storms, requiring possibly long detours.
 While Arcata, Eureka, Fortuna and the Redwood Coast region are part of the most populous state in the US, the Redwood Coast region is also one of the most remote locations along the continental US west coast.
 The city also offers several cycling trails.